Eacred/eacrd/README.md

 https://eacred.org/downloads

-## What is ecrd?
+## What is eacrd?

-ecrd is a full node implementation of Eacred written in Go (golang).
+eacrd is a full node implementation of Eacred written in Go (golang).

-It acts as a fully-validating chain daemon for the Eacred cryptocurrency.  ecrd maintains the entire past transactional ledger of Eacred and allows relaying of transactions to other Eacred nodes around the world.
+It acts as a fully-validating chain daemon for the Eacred cryptocurrency.  eacrd maintains the entire past transactional ledger of Eacred and allows relaying of transactions to other Eacred nodes around the world.